 Nevertheless, it is reasonable to think that the enforcement judge (L213-6 COJ) will refuse:

-- any measure aimed at enforcing a prohibition on the carrying out of "counterfeit" acts (discharging effect - the same would apply if the patent were to be forfeited or expired);
+- any measure aimed at enforcing a prohibition on carrying out "infringing" acts (liberating effect - the same would apply if the patent were to lapse or expired);

 - any measure aimed at enforcing a sentence that has not yet been liquidated (C. Cass. com, June 12, 2007, No. 05-14548);

 - any measure aimed at liquidating a penalty payment C. Cass.
 2nd civ, January 6, 2005, No. 02-15954).

 For'General Counsel Le-Meslethese last points would be justified by the wording of the article itself L613-27 CPI : the annulment has an absolute effect, thus justifying the cessation of the effects of the judgment of conviction for the future.